Marcus-Peterson/mr-crypter/README.md

 ```bash
 python install.py
 ```
+After installation, you can use `mr-crypter` [COMMAND] from anywhere.

 ## Security Notes
 - Your password is hashed and stored securely; however, remember that if you forget the password, encrypted files cannot be decrypted.